Klaus Koschorke: Academics

-From 1993 to 2013, succeeding Georg Kretschmar, he held the Chair of Church history at the University of Munich.
+From 1993 to 2013, succeeding Georg Kretschmar, he held the Chair of Church history at LMU Munich.
 He developed it – in addition to the treatment of classical patristic themes – into the only Chair of Church history at a Faculty of Protestant Theology in German-speaking central Europe that has specialized in the history of non-western and global Christianity.
 Its many projects have aimed at developing an ecumenically oriented church history that pays proper attention not only to the denominational, but also to the geographical and cultural-contextual plurality of world Christianity.

-Koschorke was dean of the Faculty for Protestant Theology at the University of Munich from 2003-2005.
+Koschorke was dean of the Faculty for Protestant Theology at LMU Munich from 2003 to 2005.
 Regular research stays and lecture trips led him to Asia, Africa and Latin America.
 He inaugurated and developed the Munich-Freising-Conferences as an international platform for interdisciplinary exchange between scholars from various fields of professional expertise and regional or denominational background and as an instrument for the further development of the new historical subdiscipline "History of World Christianity".
 Koschorke has been appointed guest professor at Liverpool Hope University (UK) in 2010 and at the University of Basel (Switzerland, 2014–2018) and has been serving as visiting professor in Sri Lanka (since 1982), India (Madurai), China (Shanghai, Beijing, Hangzhou), Japan (Tokyo, Kyoto), Korea (Seoul), Myanmar (Mandalay) Singapore, Pakistan (Lahore), South Africa (Pretoria), Uganda and delivered repeatedly lectures in Brazil and in the United States.
 Current research projects are focused on the broad spectrum of (both Western and Non-Western) "Christian Internationalisms around 1910" and a comprehensive history of Christianity in Asia, Africa and Latin America 1450-2000.
 In 2020 he was appointed Senior fellow at the KFG “Polycentricity and Plurality of Premodern Christianities” at the History Dept. Frankfurt University.
 In March 2025, Koschorke was presented with the “Lifetime Achievement Award of Excellence” by the Princeton Theological Seminary for his research into the development of World Christianity Studies.

-The scholarly approach to the History of World Christianity developed by Koschorke and some of his colleagues in Munich has recently been labeled as the "Munich School of World Christianity".
+The scholarly approach to the History of World Christianity developed by Koschorke and some of his colleagues at LMU Munich has recently been labeled as the "Munich School of World Christianity".
 It can be characterized by its focus on three guiding principles: (1) the need for new and enlarged maps of the history of World Christianity that enable a comparative study of the different denominational, regional, and cultural expressions of Christianity; (2) an awareness of "polycentric structures" in the history of World Christianity - not only in the most recent period but from its very beginnings; and (3) a focus on transregional links between Christian groups and movements in different regions and continents and the resulting concept of a global history of Christianity as a history of multidirectional transcontinental interactions, including early instances of South–South connections.